 In 2017, 382 ticks were sent to the National Microbiology Lab in Manitoba; 32 were deer ticks, and two tested positive for Lyme Disease.
 Source: CBC News, Ticks that can transmit Lyme Disease found at Ojibway Prairie Complex.

-It seems that the risk of contracting Lyme disease is still quite low.
+It seems that the risk of contracting Lyme Disease from a tick in the Rockies is still quite low.
 However, there is no doubt that it is a debilitating disease and that more education and research are required.
-For now, Prevention is the best medicine.
+For now, prevention is the best medicine.